Alfa Romeo Tonale review

 The interior layout, fit and finish

 Forward visibility is fine, but the chunky side and rear pillars, and tall rear headrests obscure what you can see behind you.
-Fortunately, you get parking sensors all round and a rear-view camera as standard (a 360-degree camera system is on the options list).
+Fortunately, you get parking sensors all round and a rear-view camera as standard (a 360-degree camera system can be added as part of the Techno pack).

-Every Tonale has a 10.3in infotainment screen with Android Auto and wireless Apple CarPlay connectivity.
-Unlike the older system used in the Alfa Romeo Giulia and the Alfa Romeo Stelvio the Tonale doesn’t have a handy rotary controller to interact with it, hurting its ease of use on the move.
+Every Tonale has a 10.3in infotainment touchscreen with Android Auto and wireless Apple CarPlay.
+Unlike the Alfa Romeo Giulia and Alfa Romeo Stelvio, the Tonale doesn’t have a handy rotary controller to interact with it, hurting its ease of use on the move.
 You can use the Alexa voice recognition software to handle some basic commands.

-The driver gets a 12.3 digital instrument panel, which is sharp to look at and has plenty of information available, but with fewer layout options than the Virtual Cockpit in the Q3.
-You can upgrade the sound system to a 14-speaker Harman Kardon system, which sounds very good, but the standard system performs well anyway, so we wouldn't pay the extra.
+The driver gets a 12.3 digital driver's display, which is sharp to look at and has plenty of information available, but with fewer layout options than the Virtual Cockpit in the Audi Q3.

 Passenger & boot space